pytest-dev/pytest-echo/README.rst

 Print environment variables, package version and generic attributes.

-Useful in the continuous integration to dump env configuration.
+Useful in the continuous integration to dump test configuration/environment.

 Install